Skip to main content

 Activities that involve accessing an Oregon-owned waterway for a short period of time (usually less than a year) often require a short-term access agreement authorization.
 Such activities may include research, education, sediment sampling, geotechnical and land surveys, right of entry, and spud barge and boom placement.
 These uses should have minimal and temporary impacts on the waterway and others’ ability to use it.
 Short term access agreements are for non-business purposes and do not cover commercial enterprises.

-A special use authorization is required for motion picture filming and set construction, activities that place scientific instruments, research equipment or other devices on the beds or banks of the waterway, and other similar uses for a period longer than one year.
+A special use authorization is required for motion picture filming and set construction, activities that place scientific instruments, research equipment or other devices on the beds or banks of the waterway, and other similar uses.

 Proposed projects that remove or fill material in the waterway may also require a removal-fill permit.